cuiyongbo/hello-world/my_wiki/programmer_note/gcc/gcc_basic_usage.rst

    Nevertheless it proves possible to debug optimized output.
 This makes it reasonable to use the optimizer for programs that might have bugs.

+.. option:: -ggdb

+   Produce debugging information for use by GDB.
+This means to use the most expressive format available (DWARF 2, stabs, or the native format if neither of those are supported), including GDB extensions if at all possible.

 .. option:: -Wall

    Turns on all optional warnings which are desirable for normal code.
 At present this is -Wcomment, -Wtrigraphs, -Wmultichar and a warning about integer promotion causing a change of sign in "#if" expressions.
 Note that many of the preprocessor's warnings are on by default and have no options to control them.

+.. option:: -Werror

+   Make all warnings into hard errors.
+Source code which triggers warnings will be rejected.

+.. option::  -Wpedantic, -pedantic

+   Issue all the warnings demanded by strict ISO C and ISO C++; reject all programs that use forbidden extensions, and some other programs that do not follow ISO C and ISO C++.
+   For ISO C, follows the version of the ISO C standard specified by any -std option used.

+.. option:: -pedantic-errors

+   Give an error whenever the base standard (see -Wpedantic) requires a diagnostic.

 .. option:: -w